socialmetrix/socialmetrix.github.io/_posts/2014-03-13-Centralize-your-logs-with-Graylog2.md

 curl -XPOST http://yourhostname.com:12202/gelf -p0 -d '{"short_message":"Hello there", "host":"example.org", "facility":"test", "_foo":"bar"}'
 ```

-If you can find "Hello there" using the Search panel, and the hostname "example.org" listed on the Sources page, you're good to go.
+If you can find *"Hello there"* using the Search panel, and the hostname *"example.org"* listed on the Sources page, you're good to go.
 To deploy your own logs on your applications it would be best if you check the documentation for the plugin you need, they're listed as [GELF Libraries](http://graylog2.org/gelf#libraries) on the Graylog2 Website.

 Just as a side-note, if you need to log information from a separate software that you can't modify (ie a privative application), you could use the Grok filter from Logstash to process the software log files directly and send them to Graylog2 in a GELF format as well.

+There's also a way to get the logfiles from a RabbitMQ Queue using an AMQP source.
+If you have a [RabbitMQ Cluster](http://42.smx.io/2014/03/06/RabbitMQ-HA-cluster/) it might be a good idea to send the logs there, since in the event that the server goes down the machines will keep logging on the queue server.